MLB Lockout: Here's what you should know as games are canceled until at least April 14

 Are there negotiations going on between management and the players?

-On March 9, the Associated press reported that negotiators for the locked-out players have made counter-offers, but theres still a gap left between players and management.
+On March 9, the Associated press reported that negotiators for the locked-out players have made counter-offers, but there is still a gap left between players and management.

 Players dropped their threshold for the luxury tax to $232 million this year, rising to $235 million in 2023, $240 million in 2024 and $245 million in 2025 and $250 million in 2026.